-Published on September 2, 2022 in Digital Inclusion
+Published on September 2, 2022 in Technology

 The countdown is on for another school year to start and students at Ann Visger Preparatory Academy in River Rouge are celebrating a much-needed technology boost.
 Students recently received 115 Dell Chromebooks courtesy of Tech United – a dedicated group of chief information officers and IT professionals from local enterprise companies.

 The Tech United team includes executives from Systems Technology Group (STG), BorgWarner, Rocket Mortgage, Stellantis, Blue Cross Blue Shield, Comerica, Ford, DTE and LEAR.
 Each member of the team is committed to making a difference in United Way for Southeastern Michigan’s Community Schools by closing the digital divide and increasing STEM (Science, Technology, Engineering, and Math) opportunities for students.

 United Way has five Community Schools in four districts across the region.
 The schools, which serve as a resource hub for the community, are supported through grant funding and the formation of strategic partnerships with corporate sponsors and community groups.